 I sighed and realized I was waking up in bed, alone.
 I felt around under the covers, half expecting Marcus to still be with me.
 He wasn’t, of course.
 I knew that.
 But he was with me in a way.

 So everyone is asking about an epilogue and/or sequel for All in my Head.
-I’m working on a follow up novel called All in my Dreams, and I decided to share the first scene as an epilogue of sorts for the first novel.
+I’m working on a follow up novel called In My Dreams, and I decided to share the first scene as an epilogue of sorts for the first novel.
 It’s posted here and added to the first book on Kindle too.

 Okay, enough talk, here’s the opening scene of In my Dreams, book two.